Former hot mess, now leaning into habits and routines that actually work for my multipassionate life. Mom, wife, and 3x business owner.

 If Christmas hasn’t felt magical:

-Be intentional.
-Slow down.
-Participate in the season.
 You’re allowed to make Christmas whimsical again — in a way that fits your real, imperfect, beautiful life.

 leave a comment